pymc-devs/pymc-examples/myst_nbs/case_studies/conditional_autoregressive_priors.myst.md

 ## Authors

 * Adapted from a previous PyMC example notebook, authored by Junpeng Lao {ref}`conditional_autoregressive_model` by Conor Hassan on July, 2022.
+* Re-executed by Daniel Saunders in May, 2023

 +++